DaleOrders/AWS-Study-Notes/README.md

 #### 1.12.2.2.
 ELB Exam PowerUp

 - ELB is a DNS A Record pointing at 1+ nodes per AZ
-- Nodes (in one subnet per AZ) can scale
+- Nodes can scale
 - Internet-facing means nodes have public IPv4 IPs
 - Internal is private only IPs
-- Ec2 doesn't need to be public IP to work with an internet facing LB
+- Ec2 doesn't need to have public IP to work with an internet facing LB
 - Listener Congiguration controls what the LB does
-- 8+ free IP addresses per subnet, which requires a /27 subnet mask
+- Requires 8+ free IP addresses per subnet, which equates to a /27 subnet mask

 It can also provide health checks on the target servers.
 If all instances are shown as healthy, it can distribute evenly.